soneyahossain/hcc-gap-recommender/README.md

 ./smoke-tests.sh
 ```

-The smoke tests should take approximately 10mns and will exercise an end-to-end workflow of the HCC toolset.
+The smoke tests should take less than 15 mns and will exercise the HCC toolset workflow end-to-end.
 You should see output that looks like the following:

 ```